Maaack/Godot-Game-Template/README.md

 The pause menu feature can be removed if not used.
 From the `App/` folder, delete `PauseMenu/*`, `PauseMenuController.gd`, and `InGameMenuController.gd`.
 The last will need to be removed from the project's autoload, as well.

+Lastly, this `README.md` and the `Media/` directory can both be removed.

 ### New Project
 These instructions assume starting with the entire contents of the project folder.